 All students at Vanderbilt are required to have adequate hospitalization insurance coverage, and a health insurance plan is offered through the University.
-This plan is designed to provide liberal hospital, surgical, and major medical benefits.
-A brochure explaining the limits, exclusions, and benefits of insurance coverage is available to students at registration, in the office of Student Accounts, or at the Student Health Service.
+This plan is designed to provide hospital, surgical, and major medical benefits.
+A brochure explaining the limits, exclusions, and benefits of insurance coverage and a waiver/acceptance card are mailed to all new and returning medical students prior to registration.

 The annual premium is in addition to tuition.
-Coverage extends from

-21 August until 20 August of the following year, whether a student remains in school or is away from the University.
+Coverage extends from 21 August until 20 August of the following year, whether a student remains in school or is away from the University.

-A student who does not wish to subscribe to the insurance plan offered through the University must notify the University of adequate coverage under another policy.
-New students must complete and return the acceptance/waiver card that is available at registration or in the Student Accounts Office.
-Acceptance/waiver cards must be completed by returning students if they wish to change their current insurance status.
+A medical student who does not wish to subscribe to the insurance plan offered through the University must notify the Medical School Office of Student Services of adequate coverage under another policy.
+New students will automatically be covered under the University policy unless a waiver card is received by the Medical School Office of Student Services before or during registration.
+Returning students must submit an acceptance/waiver card only if they wish to change their current insurance status.

-Notice of cancellation of insurance coverage must be received and verified in the Student Accounts Office by 15 October for fall semester and 15 February for spring semester.
+Notice of cancellation or waiver of insurance coverage must be received by the Medical School Office of Student Services by 15 October.

 Family Coverage.
 An additional premium is charged for family hospital coverage.
-Married students who wish to provide coverage for their families may secure an application form from the Student Accounts Office at the time of registration.
+Married students who wish to provide coverage for their families may secure an application form from the Medical School Office of Student Services at the time of registration.

 International Student Coverage.
-International students and their dependents residing in the United States are required to purchase foreignstudent health insurance.
+International students and their dependents residing in the United States are required to purchase for-eign-student health insurance.
 No exceptions are made unless, in the judgment of the University, adequate coverage is provided from some other source.
 This insurance is required for part-time as well as full-time students.
 Information and application forms are provided through the Office of International Services.